OpenSTL/StrategicPlan2015/README.md

 Ideas for OpenDataSTL in 2015!

-Please comment in Goals & Strategies, Outcomes, or Budget files.
+Please comment in "PreMeetingDiscussion.md" which is a template provided by Code for America.